Skip to main content

 Could you be a Shared Lives carer?

-Are you a caring person looking for more than just a job?
-Then you could become an Ategi Shared Lives carer.
+Are you a caring person looking for more than just a job — but a meaningful role that fits around your life?

 A bit about Shared Lives